-This Recommendation sets the current thinking of how to effectively implement regulatory policy in countries, based on over a decade of OECD experience.
-"This Recommendation is the first comprehensive international statement on regulatory policy since the crisis", says Angel Gurría.
+This is the Spanish translation of the 2012 Recommendation of the Council on Regulatory Policy and Governance.
+It sets the current thinking of how to effectively implement regulatory policy in countries, based on over a decade of OECD experience.

 The OECD with the Ministry of Economy, Mexico and COFEMER conducted a four-day seminar for Federal and Provincial officials, as well as academics and consultants, on how to conduct and implement Regulatory Impact Assessments

 The aim of this December 2009 seminar was to increase awareness and understanding of how Indian officials responsible for regulatory policy can employ a "whole-of-government" approach to regulatory reform.

 The EU Better Regulation project is a partnership between the OECD and the European Commission.
 It draws on the initiatives for Better Regulation promoted by both organisations over the last few years.

 This report analyses the institutional set-up and use of policy instruments in Indonesia and examines capacity of Indonesia's national government to assure high quality regulation.

 This report analyses the institutional set-up and use of policy instruments in Indonesia and in particular examines competition advocacy, competition policy and the transport sector, what progress has been made since the UNCTAD and OECD reviews of 2009 and 2010, and institutional arrangements.

 English, PDF, 1,348kb

 This report assesses Indonesia‘s regulatory settings for ports, rail and shipping, and makes recommendations for improving the design and implementation of legal and institutional arrangements to improve economic performance in these sectors.